Theory of magnetic flux tubes in strong fields and the phenomenon of dark matter axions identical to solar axions: Introduction and motivation

-which, on the basis of ``experimental'' data, identically coincides with the values of the hadronic axion-photon coupling $g_a\gamma$ and the mass $m_a$ on the Sun (see Eq.~(\mbox{\ref{eq-axion-parameters}}), Fig.~\mbox{\ref{fig-axion-constraints}} and Fig.~1 in~\mbox{\cite{RusovDarkUniverse2021}}).
-This means that axions of hot dark matter on the Sun and axions of cold dark matter in our galactic Higgs ADM halo (see Eq.~\mbox{(\ref{eq-5.2-09})}) are absolutely identical!
+which, on the basis of ``experimental'' data, identically coincides with the values of the hadronic axion-photon coupling $g_{a\gamma} \sim 4.4 \cdot 10^{-11} ~GeV^{-1}$ and the mass $m_a \sim 3.2 \cdot 10^{-2}~eV$ on the Sun (see Fig.~\ref{fig-axion-constraints} and Fig.~1 in~\cite{RusovDarkUniverse2021}).
+This means that the axions of hot dark matter on the Sun and the axions of hot dark matter in our galactic Higgs ADM halo (see Eq.~(\ref{eq-5.2-09})) are absolutely identical!

-Most importantly, this means that the same axions can be the hot dark matter, e.g. on the Sun, or the axions of CDM in the Galaxy, although the axion component is very insignificant (see Eq.~\mbox{(\ref{eq-5.2-09})}) in the ADM halo~\mbox{\cite{RusovDarkUniverse2021}}.
-As a consequence, the flux of hot dark matter axions with high FSL, emitted from the core through the surface of the Sun, can scatter across the galaxy without high FSL, and surprisingly, with time, indentically coinciding with the axions of CDM in the ADM halo from the center to the edge of the galaxy.
+This is due to the fact that the PQ symmetry is significantly broken in the early Universe, and is caused by the production of dark matter axions.
+The most surprising is the fact that the thermal production of the axion of hot dark matter in early Universe (see left panel in Fig.~\ref{fig-axion-inflation}) is an inflationary source of the formation of asymmetry of baryons, in which, during post-inflation, the ``collisions and interactions between gas-rich galaxies are considered key stages in their formation and evolution, causing the rapid formation of new stars''~\cite{Goulding2018}, and, as a consequence, emitting streams (!) of hot dark matter axions (see e.g. supernovae~\cite{Hsueh2019}, Galactic Globular Clusters~\cite{Gilman2019}, and the Sun~\cite{RusovDarkUniverse2021}).

-But the most remarkable fact is that our data on the axions dark matter in the form of the estimates of the hadronic axion-photon coupling $g_{a\gamma}$, the mass $m_a$ and the ADM mass, experimentally coincide, according to~\mbox{\cite{RusovDarkUniverse2021}}, with the solution for the Higgs ADM chronometer in the S-stars interior, which controls the solar cycles of the dark matter axions luminosity, and consequently, is the remarkable solution for the problem of solar corona heating using photons of axion origin and Higgs ADM -- a complete proof of the existence of the Higgs ADM.
+But the most remarkable fact is that our data on the axions dark matter in the form of the estimates of the hadronic axion-photon coupling $g_{a\gamma}$, the mass $m_a$ and the ADM Higgs mass, experimentally coincide, according to~\cite{RusovDarkUniverse2021}, with the solution for the ADM Higgs chronometer in the S-stars interior, which controls the solar cycles of the dark matter axions luminosity, and consequently, is the remarkable solution for the problem of solar corona heating using photons of axion origin and ADM Higgs -- a complete proof of the existence of the ADM Higgs~\cite{RusovDarkUniverse2021}.

-And, finally, the fundamental results in both directions make it possible to obtain (through indirect detection) the convincing evidence of the existence and nature of the Higgs asymmetric dark matter halo (see post-inflation dark matter in the Universe) near a black hole and, as a result, in the solar neighborhood.